rajdeepchoudaryn/PHARMACY-MANAGEMENT-SYSTEM/README.md

 Database storage of customer and billing records

-View medicine details with description
+View plant details with description

 Stock management and out-of-stock tracking

 Secure Admin Login

-Add, update, and delete medicines
+Add, update, and delete plants

 View customers using reference number